Netflix/servo/README.md

 * name=getRecommendations statistic=count servo.bucket=bucket=500ms value=2
 * name=getRecommendations statistic=count servo.bucket=overflow value=1

-The main feature of the BucketTimer is that allows a backend service to aggregate the values correctly.
+The main use of BucketTimer is as an alternative to percentiles that allows a backend service to aggregate the values correctly.
 For example in an AWS deployment we might want to graph the distribution of values across buckets per availability zone, or per autoScalingGroup, etc. To get the total count we'll have to use statistic=count and ignore the servo.bucket tag, using an aggregation function of sum.

 #### StatsTimer